Premature Rupture of the Membranes (PROM) and Birth Injury

 Water Breaking Early (Premature Rupture of the Membranes)

-Physicians should make every effort to prevent PROM; this includes promptly diagnosing and treating infections such as chorioamnionitis and group B strep (GBS).
+Physicians should make every effort to prevent PROM.
+Prompt diagnosis is essential.
+Medical staff should also treat infections such as chorioamnionitis and group B strep (GBS).

-While PROM/PPROM can occur naturally, they also can be triggered by frequent, and often unnecessary, cervical exams late in pregnancy.
-Infections can result from examinations after a rupture or during restricted bed rest in the hospital, which also may contribute to fetal distress and a possible C-section.
+PROM/PPROM can occur naturally.
+However, frequent and unnecessary cervical exams late in pregnancy can trigger PROM/PPROM.
+Examinations can lead to infections after a rupture or during restricted bed rest in the hospital.
+These complications also may contribute to fetal distress and a possible C-section.

 Risk factors for PROM and PPROM